Lastline: Funding

 In 2013, Lastline raised $10 million in funding led by venture capital firms Redpoint Ventures and E.ventures, now known as Headline Redpoint Ventures led the Series B round with a $9 million investment, while existing investor E.ventures provided the remainder.

 In 2014, Lastline raised $10 million from new investors Dell Ventures and Presidio Ventures, as well as existing investors Redpoint Ventures and E.ventures.
 With the new round of funding, Lastline will continue to focus on serving its growing global enterprise customer base as well as new and existing partnerships to improve information security and threat intelligence worldwide.
 This round of funding adds to the $13.7 million raised in earlier rounds to bring total funding raised to nearly $24 million since the company's founding in 2011.

 On June 4, 2020 Lastline announced that they entered into a definitive agreement to be acquired by VMware.
-The acquisition is expected to be finalized by July 31, 2020.
+The acquisition was expected to be finalized by July 31, 2020.